earthly/website/blog/_posts/2022-12-09-managing-k8s-with-kubeadm.md

     Learn how to quickly bootstrap a Kubernetes cluster using kubeadm and upgrade the cluster without downtime.
 This tutorial provides step-by-step instructions and helpful tips for setting up and managing your Kubernetes cluster.
 last_modified_at: 2023-07-19
 ---
-**This article explains how to set up a Kubernetes cluster.
-Earthly streamlines the build process for Kubernetes cluster management using kubeadm.
-[Check it out](/).**
+**The article simplifies Kubernetes cluster management.
+Earthly enhances CI/CD for Kubernetes with powerful build automation.
+[Learn more about Earthly](/).**

 Are you looking for a tool to quickly bootstrap a Kubernetes cluster?
 Why not try **kubeadm**?